talavis/talavis/README.md

-Currently a system developer at SciLifeLab Data Centre.
+Currently a system developer and system administrator at SciLifeLab Data Centre.

-Has a master in Biomedicine and a PhD focusing on structural bioinformatics from Karolinska Institutet.
+I have a master degree in Biomedicine and a PhD focusing on structural bioinformatics from Karolinska Institutet.
 Mostly self-taught when it comes to computer-related topics.

 My publications are listed at [Google Scholar](https://scholar.google.com/citations?user=nafzIpQAAAAJ).